Lemon Drizzle Cake has a sharp, lemony flavour that is the perfect foil to the comforting warmth of a hot, milky cup of tea.

 - Beat in the lemon zest and vanilla.

 - Fold the flour and salt into the batter with a wooden spoon.

 - Spoon into the prepared loaf tin and bake for about 45 minutes.

 - The cake should be golden and risen in the middle and a skewer inserted in the centre of the cake should come out clean.

 - Remove the pan from the oven but leave the cake in the cake tin.

-- Make the syrup by stirring the lemon juice.
-Limoncello and sugar together in a small saucepan and heating gently until the sugar dissolves.
+- Make the syrup by stirring the lemon juice, Limoncello or Elderflower liqueur and sugar together in a small saucepan and heating gently until the sugar dissolves.

 - Make small holes in the cake with a skewer, cake tester or dry piece of spaghetti.

 - Pour the syrup slowly over top, allowing it to soak in before adding the rest.
 Be sure to cover the whole cake, including the middle and edges.